 Make sure to date and label the jar or bag.

-For optimal freshness, store this dry rub for chicken in the freezer in a resealable bag.
+For optimal freshness, store smoked chicken rub in the freezer in a resealable bag.
 It will stay fresh and fragrant for up to a year.

 - ¼ cup brown sugar